Stepping Forward as Leader

 In signing Second Nature’s Resilience Commitment, we are stepping forward as a partner and leader for climate resilience in Carlisle, Cumberland County, and the world.
 The resilience initiative complements and will be integrated with Dickinson’s continuing commitment to reduce our greenhouse gas emissions and support emission reductions in Carlisle, Cumberland County, and elsewhere.

-As a signatory of the Resilience Commitment, we will:
+As a signatory of the Resilience Commitment, Dickinson is:

-- Engage the Community.
-We will convene Dickinson, Carlisle, and Cumberland County community members to design and launch a campus-community climate resilience initiative.
+- Engaging the Community.
+We have convened Dickinson, Carlisle, and Cumberland County community members to design and launch a campus-community climate resilience initiative.

-- Assess Risks and Resilience.
-We will assess climate risks and resilience for our campus and region.
+- Assessing Risks and Resilience.
+We have assessed climate risks and resilience for our campus and region.

-- Investigate Options.
-We will investigate and prioritize options for building climate resilience.
+- Investigating Options.
+We have investigated and prioritized options for building climate resilience.

-- Plan for Action.
-We will develop a prioritized plan for action factoring in resources and assigning responsibilities.
+- Planning for Action.
+We are developing a prioritized plan for action factoring in resources and assigning responsibilities.

-- Re-Engage the Community.
-Our students, faculty and staff will be able to provide input.
+- Re-Engaging the Community.
+Our students, faculty and staff will be able to provide input to planning and priorities.

-- Act.
+- Act and Implement.
 We will begin implementation of the action plan across the college and the community.

 Dickinson students, along with faculty & staff, will participate in all these activities, building their capacities to support climate action on campus, in communities, and in their future workplaces.